How to bet on NFL

 This page is dedicated to explaining NFL betting.
 American football or NFL as it is often referred is one of the most popular sports in the world, in fact, the NFL final, which is known as the Superbowl is the most watched sporting event in the world.
 American Football has a huge number of betting markets and below we will take you through as many of them as possible.
+You can get all our Super Bowl free bets here.

 How American Football works